Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Funding

-The research leading to these results has received funding from the Deutsche Forschungsgemeinschaft (DFG) under project number 423336886 and the German Federal Office for the Safety of Nuclear Waste Management (BASE), grant number 4722B50101.
+The research leading to these results has received funding from the Deutsche Forschungsgemeinschaft (DFG) under project number 423336886.
+We thank the University Library of TU Berlin for providing funds for an open access publication.